-Two weeks ago (before The Gemsbok’s brief holiday hiatus) the topic of your Tuesday Tome was a piece of later medieval writing under the title of Sir Gawain and the Green Knight.
+Two weeks ago the topic of your Tuesday Tome was a piece of later medieval writing under the title of Sir Gawain and the Green Knight.
 I argued that aspects of Sir Gawain‘s structure (and treatment of character placement) serve as a window into the complex and proto-modern gender relations of the medieval period, and so people ought not, as seems rather common to me, be so quick to dismiss that period as some kind of primitive dark era of history.

 Prior to that, I have also written on the insight into cyclical violence between factions that can be gained by reading Beowulf.
 Today I would like to continue this trend of showcasing the vitally relevant and fascinating discussions and lessons that can be gleaned from works of medieval literature by taking a look at what just one segment of Geoffrey Chaucer’s The Canterbury Tales reveals about Chaucer’s larger project of subjectification across disparate social strata.

 The interplay of reality and fiction is central to both the creation of the myriad characters whose individual identities lend form and substance to Geoffrey Chaucer’s Canterbury Tales, and to the relationships between those characters’ identities and their respective tales.
 One area where this interplay becomes especially salient is in the handling of the character of narrator-Chaucer as an ostensible expression and presentation of the author himself.

 The challenge is before Chaucer, in this presentation, of providing a depiction of the narrator’s presence without destroying the carefully preserved realistic fiction of the pilgrims’ universe; in meeting this challenge, however—indeed, in deciding in the first place to include the fictionalized poet as a participant in the game at all—Chaucer creates an inextricable confusion of reality and fiction.